AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

       ├─ views/
       │  ├─ view-sake1.yml
       │  ├─ (...)
-      │  └─ view-sake11.yml
+      │  └─ view-sake12.yml
       ```
-      The location of the `sak_templates` folder in the `lovelace` folder is MANDATORY!
-      This location is hard-coded into the SAK card.
-SAK needs the templates to function!
+      As you can see, I use separate folders for my configuration.
+The `sak_templates` folder is included from the `ui-lovelace.yaml` file.
 === "www folder"
     ```
     www/
     .
     ├─ community/
-    │  └─ wip-swiss-army-knife-card/
+    │  └─ swiss-army-knife-card/
+    │     ├─ swiss-army-knife-card.min.js
+    │     ├─ SVGInjector.min.js       # Temporary hack
+    │     ├─ sak_templates.yaml       # System templates with..
+    │     ├─ sak-css-definitions.yml  # ..SAK defined CSS definitions for each tool
-    │     └─ dev-swiss-army-knife-card.js
+    │     └─ sak-svg-definitions.yml  # ..SAK defined SVG definitions like filters
     │
     ├─ images/
        ├─ backgrounds/